-Despite it being practiced by many people, short selling is not popular.
-This largely the result of its numerous potential downsides, such as:
+Despite it being practiced by many people, short selling is not widely practised.
+This is largely the result of the numerous potential downsides associated with it, such as:

 - Expenses/Costs: Short selling is relatively expensive.
 Borrowing costs plus the interest of a margin account can add up.

 - Timing Is crucial: A poorly timed short sale can prove extremely expensive.
 Consequently, basic fundamental and technical analysis skills are a prerequisite for any aspiring short seller.

 - Limited return on investment and unlimited losses: The maximum rate of return of any short sale is 100%, which happens when the price of the shorted shares falls to zero.
 On the other hand, the price of the shorted shares can in theory increase indefinitely, meaning that in theory a shorting sale gone wrong can result in indefinite losses.